klimb/rust-stargate/README.md

 # Stargate 🌠
 ### A Modern UNIX Userland with Object Pipes & Interactive Scripting

 **Stargate** reimagines the UNIX command-line with structured data, intelligent tab completion, and a powerful object-oriented scripting shell.
-No more unstructured text parsing, embrace object-oriented pipelines that are significantly faster and infinitely more expressive.
+No more text parsing—embrace object pipelines that are faster and infinitely more expressive.

 ## ✨ Why Stargate?